cinosh07/VA2SAJ-Magnetic-Loop-Controller/README.md

 -Yaesu Radio Cat Control compatible<br>
 -Kenwood Radio Cat Control compatible<br>
 -Generic Radio Cat Control compatible<br>
+-Auto Multiple Antennas Switching Support<br>
--Ham Radio Deluxe and Rig Control API Server Compatible (Arduino Due only) This will allow the tuner to control any radio, regardless of the brand or communication protocol.
+-Ham Radio Deluxe and Rig Control API Server Compatible.
+(Arduino Due only) This will allow the tuner to control any radio, regardless of the brand or communication protocol.
 Allowing to switch radio seamlessly for multiple radios/antennas environment with the tuner.<br>
 -Memories backed up on the cloud (Arduino Due only)<br>
 -Cloud manageable (Arduino Due only)<br>
 -App manageable (Arduino Due only)<br>